A Miller trust can allow those that otherwise have too much income to become eligible for Medicaid.

 How Does a Miller Trust Work?

 Medicaid places strict restrictions on the transfer of income or assets by the applicant/member for less than fair market value.
-If a member/applicant violates these restrictions, he/she will not be eligible for Medicaid for a period of time that varies from state to state (60 months in Arizona).
+If a member/applicant violates these restrictions, he/she will not be eligible for Medicaid for a period of time that varies depending upon the value of the assets transferred.
 However, Medicaid does permit an applicant/member to assign either all of his/her income to a Miller trust or the amount of his/her income that exceeds his/her state's Medicaid income cap.

 If the member/applicant chooses to assign all of his/her income to the Miller trust, the trustee will distribute the associated Personal Needs Allowance to the member in addition to paying for the member's Share of Cost, if any, and other expenses.